- Programs & Services

 Instructional Development Fund

-for the 2013-2014 academic year, applications will be accepted until funds are exhausted.
+At that point, applications will be accepted until funds are exhausted.

 Small grants up to $500 from CRLT’s Instructional Development Fund support innovative activities to improve teaching and learning at the University of Michigan.